Tokyo Olympics digest: American Caeleb Dressel wins 100m freestyle | DW | 29.07.2021

 A photo finish decided the men's 100-meter freestyle final as Dressel picked up his second gold in Tokyo.
 Germany picked up a medal in rowing, and extreme heat forced changes in tennis.
 Follow the latest on DW.

-American swim star Caeleb Dressel picked up his second gold medal in Tokyo when he defended his 100-meter Olympic title in an exciting final.
+American swim star Caeleb Dressel picked up his second gold medal in Tokyo when he defended his Olympic title in the 100-meter freestyle in an exciting final.

 Dressel, 24, set the pace in the first 50 meters, with Kyle Chambers of Australia and Russian Kliment Kolesnikov close behind.
 The American, widely seen as the heir to Michael Phelps as king of men's swimming, fended off a late challenge from Chambers to take gold.